ropensci/tsbox/README.md

 #### Writing ts functions

 The `ts_` function is a constructor function for ts objects.
 Use it to wrap any function that works with time series.
-The defaults are set to `ts`,so wrapping base functions for `ts` objects is as simple as:
+The defaults are set to `ts`, so wrapping base functions for `ts` objects is as simple as:

 ```r
 tsdiff <- ts_(diff)
 ```

-Or a more complex example,which uses an external package:
+Or a more complex example, which uses an external package:

 ```r
 tsforecast <- ts_(